cloudbaseaws/cloudbaseaws/README.md

-- 👋 Hi, I’m @cloudbaseaws
+Hi, I’m @cloudbaseaws interested in:
-- 👀 I’m interested in AWS and GCP projects in machine learning and artifical intelligence.
+AWS and GCP projects in machine learning and artifical intelligence.
-- 🌱 I’m currently learning about AWS solutions
+AWS solutions
-- 💞️ I’m looking to collaborate on standing up aws website server based and serverless.
-I am also am using Docker and Kubernetes along with other tools.
+collaborate on standing up aws website server based and serverless. also am using Docker and Kubernetes along with other tools.
-- 📫
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 cloudbaseaws/cloudbaseaws is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.